-Can you size a system / perform a block load by number of occupants?
+Can you size a commercial system / perform a block load by the number of occupants?

-However, in a commercial environment while the perimeter of the building is effected by heat loss / heat gain to the outdoors, the internal zones are “cooling only” zones with the primary load usually being PEOPLE.
+However, in a commercial environment, while the perimeter of the building is affected by heat loss/heat gain to the outdoors, the internal zones are “cooling only” zones with the primary load usually being PEOPLE.

 Food for thought.